Sniper: Assassin's End

-Sniper: Assassin's End is a 2020 American action film directed by Kaare Andrews and starring Chad Michael Collins, Tom Berenger, and Sayaka Akimoto.
+Sniper: Assassin's End is a 2020 American direct-to-video action film directed by Kaare Andrews and starring Chad Michael Collins, Tom Berenger, and Sayaka Akimoto.
 The film is the eighth installment of the Sniper film series and a sequel to Sniper: Ultimate Kill (2017).

 Plot

 Special Ops Sniper Brandon Beckett is set up as the prime suspect for the murder of a foreign dignitary on the eve of signing a high-profile trade agreement with the United States.
 Narrowly escaping death, Beckett realizes that there may be a dark operative working within the government and partners with the only person whom he can trust, his father, legendary Sniper Master Gunnery Sgt.
 Thomas Beckett.
 Both Becketts are on the run from the CIA, Russian mercenaries, and a Yakuza-trained assassin with sniper skills that rival both legendary sharpshooters.

 Production

 A hand double with a missing index finger plays Berenger's character in close-ups.